tomcohen13/AI-Squid-Game/README.md

 The players are placed on a gridded space and supplied with small traps which they can throw anywhere on the grid.

-The game is simple: At each turn, a player has 5 seconds to act - move and throw a trap - lest the notorious Squid Game doll will shoot them down.
+The game is simple: At each turn, a player has 5 seconds to act - move and throw a trap - or else the notorious Squid Game doll will shoot them down.

-In order to win the game, you would need to trap the opponent, i.e., surround them with traps from all sides, so that cannot move anywhere (meaning the doll will take care of them), before they do that to you!
+In order to win the game, you will need to trap the opponent, i.e., surround them with traps from all sides so that they cannot move anywhere - meaning the doll will take care of them - before they do that to you!

 ### 1.1 Organization